Launch Darkly

 avoids hardcoding duplicated default values throughout your app.

-deleting a flag from Launch Darkly Console won't affect existing apps, they'll continue to use the default value provided in the method.
+deleting a flag from Launch Darkly Console won't affect existing apps, they'll continue to use the default value provided in the

 Swift Configuration example